WahomeKezia/AI_SummativeProject_Group24/README.md

 #### Objectives for this project :

-● Develop a machine learning model that can accurately predict diseases based on symptoms reported by the patient.
+● Develop a machine learning model that can accurately predict Type2 Diabetes based on data given by the patient.

 ● Evaluate the performance of the model using real-world patient data.

 ● Deploy the Machine Learning Model to Azure so that it is easily accessible through a web domain .

 ● Use the deployed Model as an API to a user-friendly Web page that patients can easily access and use.